geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 **Pattern:** [Selection SPD|PD|symmetric|none ]

 **Documentation:** This parameters allows for the stabilization of the velocity block.
 If one derives the Newton method without any modifications, the matrix created for the velocity block is not necessarily Symmetric Positive Definite.
 This is problematic (see \cite{FBTGS19}).
-When `none' is chosen, the velocity block is not stabilized.
-The `symmetric' parameters symmetrizes the matrix, and `PD' makes the matrix Positive Definite. `SPD' is the full stabilization, where the matrix is guaranteed Symmetric Positive Definite.
+When &lsquo;none&rsquo; is chosen, the velocity block is not stabilized.
+The &lsquo;symmetric&rsquo; parameters symmetrizes the matrix, and &lsquo;PD&rsquo; makes the matrix Positive Definite. &lsquo;SPD&rsquo; is the full stabilization, where the matrix is guaranteed Symmetric Positive Definite.

 (parameters:Solver_20parameters/Newton_20solver_20parameters/Use_20Eisenstat_20Walker_20method_20for_20Picard_20iterations)=
 ### __Parameter name:__ Use Eisenstat Walker method for Picard iterations